-IV.O.
+- IV.O.
 Assess the member's awareness of the importance of timely immunizations and regular dental and well-child checkups (HealthCheck).
 Determine the member's compliance with the visit schedules for these services.
 Assist the member in obtaining services as appropriate.
-Reassess the member's compliance with the recommended schedules on an ongoing basis.

-IV.O.
-The member's file includes documentation of the child's immunization, dental, and HealthCheck compliance status.
+Reassess the member's compliance with the recommended schedules on an ongoing basis. - child's immunization, dental, and HealthCheck compliance status.
 If deficiencies are found, file includes documentation of referrals, appointments made, and follow up to bring family into compliance.